 Her academic interests include quality improvement, with a particular focus on program development and improving health systems.
 She has co-authored a number of publications on topics such as collaborative care training competencies, psychological outcomes of healthcare workers post-SARS, as well as cultural competency within community mental health programs.

 Dr. Steinberg is a graduate of McMaster Medical School and completed her Psychiatry Residency training at the University of Toronto in 2017.
 She received her BA from Columbia University and a Master of Science (MSc) in Health Policy and Management from the Harvard School of Public Health.
-Prior to her residency training, she held several senior leadership positions at the Cambridge Hospital in Boston, Administrative Director of General Psychiatry at CAMH and Mount Sinai Hospital in Toronto.
+Prior to her residency training, she held several senior administrative leadership positions at the Cambridge Hospital in Boston, CAMH and Mount Sinai Hospital in Toronto.

 She has contributed to resident teaching in health care management, leadership, quality improvement, and integrated mental health care.
 She currently supervises residents in the areas of collaborative care, mood disorders, CL psychiatry, group therapy, and interpersonal psychotherapy (IPT).
 She is also the residency psychotherapy coordinator at Sunnybrook.